Public Safety Academy

-What is the Citizens Academy?
+What is the Public Safety Academy?

 The Deschutes County Sheriff’s Office is committed to the concept of Community Policing.
 Including citizens as partners in finding solutions to crime and its prevention, is a valued part of that concept.

-The purpose of the Citizens Academy is to develop positive relations and partnerships between the Sheriff’s Office and the community at large, through education.
+The purpose of the Public Safety Academy is to develop positive relations and partnerships between the Sheriff’s Office and the community at large, through education.
 It is not our intent to train citizens to become deputies.
 Rather it is an opportunity to see first hand what local deputies do and the responsibilities law enforcement personnel have.

 By creating a nucleus of responsible, well-informed citizens who understand the tasks and responsibilities of our deputies, we hope to enhance the relationship between the Sheriff’s Office and the community, resulting in a clearer understanding of what the community can expect from the deputies who serve them and what the deputies can provide within the parameters of funding and the law.